Empower vs. Quicken vs. Moneydance

 In This Comparison

-Personal Capital is the only app on this list that's free to use.
+Empower is the only app on this list that's free to use.
 It's also the only entirely cloud-based program.
-The benefit here is that Personal Capital works everywhere there's an internet connection.
+The benefit here is that Empower works everywhere there's an internet connection.

 Some people have security concerns about handing their information over to a web-based platform.
 However, this app uses bank-level security to keep your information safe and two-factor authentication for unrecognized devices.